GlobalFishingWatch/pipe-carrier-portal/assets/downloadables/README.md

 * `vessel.flag`: Inferred flag for the main vessel, as determined from the MMSI midcode.

+* `vessel.origin_port.country`: Country ISO3 code for the port visited by the
+* main vessel at the start of the trip prior to the event.
+Only available in
+* encounter and loitering events.

-* `vessel.origin_port.country`: Country ISO3 code for the origin port of the main vessel at the time the event happened.
+* `vessel.origin_port.name`: Port name for the port visited by the main vessel at the start of the trip prior to the event.
 Only available in encounter and loitering events.

-* `vessel.origin_port.name`: Port name for the origin port of the main vessel at the time the event happened.
+* `vessel.destination_port.country`: Country ISO3 code for the port visited by the main vessel at the end of the trip after the event.
 Only available in encounter and loitering events.

-* `vessel.destination_port.country`: Country ISO3 code for the destination port
-  of the main vessel at the time the event happened.
-Only available in encounter and loitering events.

-* `vessel.destination_port.name`: Port name for the destination port of the main vessel at the time the event happened.
+* `vessel.destination_port.name`: Port name for the port visited by the main vessel at the end of the trip after the event.
 Only available in encounter and loitering events.

 * `vessel.authorizations.authorized`: List of RFMO's separated by a `|`
   character (i.e: `NPFC|SPRFMO`) where the event happened for which we've found